 The airport metro currently costs €5.15 each way.

-If you plan to use the metro to travel from and to the airport, you should consider purchasing a Hola Barcelona Travel Card which gives unlimited travel on the metro.
+If you plan to use the metro to travel from and to the airport, you should consider purchasing a Hola Barcelona Travel Card, which gives unlimited travel on the metro.

 Barcelona Metro FAQs

-Does Barcelona metro run all night?
+Does Barcelona metro run 24 hours a day?

 Barcelona metro runs all night from Saturday to Sunday and during some public holidays.
-On Friday nights it runs until 2 am.
+On Friday nights, it runs until 2 am.
 On weekdays and Sundays, the metro runs until midnight and then opens again at 5 am.

 Does it matter which entrance I use when entering a metro station?